What is Prevent and how to make a Prevent referral.

 Anyone can make a referral, and they are received from a wide range of partners including communities, education, health, youth offending teams, police and children's social care.
 Members of the public can also refer into the police Prevent team.

 Referrals are first screened for suitability through a preliminary assessment by the police Prevent team.
-If appropriate, an assessment of the individual's vulnerabilities is made which is based around 3 criteria:
+If appropriate, an assessment of the individual's vulnerabilities is made.
+This is based around 3 criteria:

 - engagement with a cause, group or ideology